dianafisher/fullstack-nanodegree-vm/vagrant/catalog/README.md

 # LEGO Minifigures Catalog

 A catalog web application written in Python and Flask.
-Users can create categories and add minifigures to any category which they have created.
+Users can create categories (e.g. 'Series 1', 'Star Wars', etc.) and add minifigures to any category (even if they did not create that category).
+However, only the creator of a category can modify it's name or delete the category.

+Additionally, users may only modify or delete minifigures which they have created.

 A "My Collection" section is available for users to indicate they own (physical versions of) minigures listed in the app.
+A user can add any item to their collection even if they did not create the item.

 OAuth2 user authentication is supported via Google sign in.